brendan-rius/brendan-rius.github.io/_posts/2015-01-08-kernel-linked-lists.md

 The `offsetof` uses a really clever trick.
 It casts `0` to a pointer to the structure (so the address of this structure is 0) and then get the address of the desired member of its structure.
-While it could appear to be dangerous and even invalid since we dereference a null points, this code is safe since in the sense we do not access its data directly, we only get its address.
+While it could appear to be dangerous and even invalid since we dereference a null pointer, this code is safe since in the sense we do not access its data directly, we only get its address.